laminas/laminas-eventmanager/doc/book/migration/removed.md

 #### SharedEventManagerAwareInterface

-The interface `Zend\EventManager\SharedEventManagerAwareInterface` was removed, as version 3 now requires tha the `SharedEventManagerInterface` instance be injected into the `EventManager` instance at instantiation.
+The interface `Laminas\EventManager\SharedEventManagerAwareInterface` was removed, as version 3 now requires tha the `SharedEventManagerInterface` instance be injected into the `EventManager` instance at instantiation.

-A new interface, `Zend\EventManager\SharedEventsCapableInterface`, provides the `getSharedManager()` method, and `EventManagerInterface` extends it.
+A new interface, `Laminas\EventManager\SharedEventsCapableInterface`, provides the `getSharedManager()` method, and `EventManagerInterface` extends it.

 To migrate, you have the following options: